Consistent energy-momentum trace couplings of fluids: IMPLICATIONS

-This tool allows us to salvage models with linear trace of energy momentum tensor in $f(R,T)$ gravity by realizing that such models only affect the equation of state which we can readily map to the correct equations.
+This tool allows us to salvage models with linear trace of energy-momentum tensor in $f(R,T)$ gravity by realizing that such models only affect the equation of state which we can readily map to the correct equations.